 express is JS file, that can be used in your module.

 Q23) Mention types of npm modules available that are used very often.

-Ans: Express, connect, socket.io and socketjs, pug, mongodb and mongojs, redis, lodash, forever, bluebird, moment are some of npm modules.
+Ans: Express, connect, socket.io and socketjs, pug, MongoDB and mongojs, redis, lodash, forever, bluebird, moment are some of the npm modules.

 Q24) Command to list modules installed in current npm

 Ans: $ npm ls

 Note: Remember not to mention npm in UPPERCASE - (Recommended)

 Ans: Name, version, description, homepage, author, contributors, dependencies − list of dependencies, repository − repository type and URL of the package, main − entry point of the package, keywords.